nmap/npcap/README.md

 ## Development kit

-Npcap doesn't have its own development kit for now.
-Please use ``WinPcap's development kit`` instead: [WinPcap 4.1.2 Developer's Pack](http://www.winpcap.org/devel.htm)
+Npcap has its own SDK for ``Non-WinPcap Compatible Mode``.
+By using it, your software will run under ``Non-WinPcap Compatible Mode``.
+We don't update the SDK as frequently as the binaries.
+The latest SDK is [Npcap SDK 0.07 r9](https://github.com/nmap/npcap/releases/tag/v0.07-r9).
+If you only want to build your software under ``WinPcap Compatible Mode`` (which is **NOT** recommended), please use the legacy [WinPcap 4.1.2 Developer's Pack](http://www.winpcap.org/devel.htm) instead.

 ## Bug report